turingschool/md_launch_curriculum/Mod1/Lessons/Week4/OOP.md

 ## Check for Understanding

+* Imagine you have a class `Button` which has a constructor that takes no arguments.
+Use three different syntax patterns to create three instances of the Button class.
-* Think of your favorite board game; what are the classes that you would create to implement that board game in software?
+* Think of your favorite board game (or you can think of [Connect Four](https://en.wikipedia.org/wiki/Connect_Four)); what are the classes that you would create to implement that board game in code?
 * Review the class definition below.
-What are the ways that encapsulation and inhertance are implemented?
+What are some ways that encapsulation and inhertance are implemented?

 ```c#
     public class User